Representability of cohomology of finite flat abelian group schemes: Introduction

-We will use devissage to reduce the proof of \ref{T:1.6} to studying these special cases.
-This is not straightforward, however, as one cannot directly reduce to these cases when working with families.
-For example, one can have a finite flat group scheme $G$ over a curve $C$ for which there exists a dense open subset $U\subset C$ for which $G|_U$ is isomorphic to $\mmu _p$ but the fiber over $x\in C-U$ is isomorphic to $\aalpha _p$.
-Similarly one can construct degenerations of $\mathbf{Z}/(p)$ to $\aalpha _p$.
+We now describe our approach to generic representability, and in particular Theorem \ref{T:1.3}.
+We take as input Theorem \ref{T:strongform}, which implies in particular the special case of \ref{T:1.3} when $f\colon X\to S$ is smooth and projective and $\bG$ is equal to one of $\bmu_p$, $\balpha_p$, $\bZ/p$, or $\bZ/\ell$ for a prime $\ell\neq p$.
+We then reduce the general statement to these cases using alterations together with a certain devissage of the coefficient sheaf.
+The latter is not straightforward, however, as one cannot directly reduce to these cases when working with families of finite locally free group schemes.
+For example, one can have a finite flat group scheme $\bG$ over a curve $C$ whose restriction $\bG|_U$ to a dense open $U\subset C$ is isomorphic to $\bmu_p$, but whose fiber over $x\in C\setminus U$ is isomorphic to $\balpha_p$.
+Similarly, one can construct degenerations of $\mathbf{Z}/p$ to $\balpha_p$.

-There are two key technical ingredients, which may be of independent interest, in this devissage: \begin{enumerate} \item [(i)] Compactly supported flat cohomology.
-This is inspired on the one hand by the theory of compactly supported cohomology for coherent sheaves (developed in \cite[Appendix]{RandD} and \cite{Hartshornecompact}) and the systematic use of ``animated rings'' in \cite{CS}. \item [(ii)] Calculation of cohomology of finite flat group schemes of height $1$ using a derived version of the ``Hoobler sequence'' (see \cite[Theorem 1.3]{Hoobler} and \cite[2.4]{ArtinMilne}). \end{enumerate} We briefly outline our work on these two aspects. \end{pg}